gastonsbaguette/IMU-Robot/README.md

 # IMU-Robot
+Final project for ECE 3641
-IMU controlled robot with forward kinematics and
+IMU controlled robot with forward kinematics and inverse kinematics